-Table 2-1, Summary of Significant Impacts and Mitigating Policies and Actions, summarizes the conclusions of the environmental analysis in this Draft EIR and presents a summary of the identified significant impacts and the proposed mitigating General Plan 2050 policies and actions.4 These proposed policies and actions are required as means to mitigate environmental impacts under CEQA.
-These policies and actions are fully enforceable at the discretion of the decision-maker through permit conditions, agreements, or other legally binding instruments.
+Table 2-1, Summary of Significant Impacts and Mitigating Policies and Actions, summarizes the conclusions of the environmental analysis in the Draft EIR and presents a summary of the identified significant impacts and the proposed mitigating General Plan 2050 policies and actions.1 These proposed policies and actions are required as means to mitigate environmental impacts under CEQA.
+These policies and actions are fully enforceable at the discretion of the decision-maker, regarding applicability to a proposed future development, through permit conditions, agreements, or other legally binding instruments.
 These mitigating policies and actions use the imperative "shall," include performance criteria, and are marked with an asterisk ().
 Note that all actions are required to be implemented by the City and therefore the imperative "shall," if not explicitly stated, is implied.
-Please see Chapter 4.0, Environmental Analysis, of this Draft EIR for further discussion of the proposed mitigating General Plan 2050 policies and actions.
+Please see Chapter 4.0, Environmental Analysis, of the Draft EIR, and Chapter 4.0, Comments and Responses, of this Final EIR, for further discussion of the proposed mitigating General Plan 2050 policies and actions.

 As summarized in Table 2-1, and as required by CEQA, some impacts remain significant and unavoidable after implementation of the proposed mitigating General Plan 2050 policies and actions.
-Table 2-1 is organized to correspond with the environmental issues in Chapters 4.1 through 4.18 of this Draft EIR.
+Table 2-1 is organized to correspond with the environmental issues in Chapters 4.1 through 4.18 of the Draft EIR.
 Table 2-1 is arranged in three columns: (1) impact, (2) proposed mitigating General Plan 2050 policies and actions, and (3) significance with proposed mitigating policies and actions.
 All environmental topics not listed in this table were found to have less-than-significant impacts without mitigation.
-For a complete description of potential impacts, please refer to the specific discussions in Chapters 4.1 through 4.18 of this Draft EIR.
+For a complete description of potential impacts, please refer to the specific discussions in Chapters 4.1 through 4.18 of the Draft EIR.
+Some text revisions in Table 2-1 include typographical corrections, insignificant modifications, amplifications and clarifications to the Draft EIR.
+Revisions are shown as underlined text to represent language that has been added to the EIR and text with strikethrough represent language that has been added to the revisions constitutes significant new information as defined in CEQA Guidelines Section 15088.5; therefore, the Draft EIR does not need to be recirculated.

-4 Public Resources Code Section 21081.6(b) and CEQA Guidelines Section 15126.4(a)(2) establish that when a project examined in an EIR is a plan (such as a General Plan), policy, regulation, or other public project, mitigation measures may be incorporated into the plan, policy, regulation, or project design.
+1 Public Resources Code Section 21081.6(b) and CEQA Guidelines Section 15126.4(a)(2) establish that when a project examined in an EIR is a plan (such as a General Plan), policy, regulation, or other public project, mitigation measures may be incorporated into the plan, policy, regulation, or project design.
 Therefore, as this is a General Plan EIR, some policies and actions in the proposed General Plan 2050 are also required as means to mitigate environmental impacts under CEQA.